jdziura/hackarena/README.md

 If the server is running on your local machine, use the `--host host.docker.internal` flag to connect the Docker container to your local host.

+## FAQ

+### What can be modified?

+Anything! **Just make sure it works :)**

+You can modify mentioned files and create more files in the `src/bot` directory or `src/data` directory which will be copied to the same dir as compiled program on docker.
+Modifying of any other files is not recommended, as this may prevent us from running your bot during the competition.

+Feel free to extend the functionality of the `GameState` struct or any other structs as you see fit.

+### Can we include static files?

+If you need to include static files that your program should access during testing or execution, place them in the `data` folder.
+This folder is copied into the Docker image and will be accessible to your application at runtime.
+For example, you could include configuration files, pre-trained models, or any other data your bot might need.

+### Can we add libraries?

+You can also add any libraries you want.
+Check vcpkg and add them to `vcpkg.json`, if not from vcpkg you can configure them yourself.

+### In what format we will need to submit our bot?

+You will need to submit a zip file containing the whole repository.
+Of course, please, delete the cmake-build directories and any other temporary files before submitting, so the file size is as small as possible.